jazzfan2/worddiff/README.md

 # Name: worddiff.sh and worddiff.sh
-worddiff.sh  - compares a two flat text-files word-by-word, and outputs a colored difference-file in html-format.
+worddiff.sh  - compares two flat text-files word-by-word, and outputs a colored difference-file in html-format.

-worddiff2.sh - does the same for two directories, by comparing all shared pairs of flat text files.
+worddiff2.sh - does same for two directories containing multiple flat text-files, by comparing all shared pairs.

 # Description:
 worddiff.sh is a wrapper script around 'wdiff()'.